stclib/STC/README.md

 STC - Smart Template Containers for C
 =====================================

-News: Version 4.1 Beta (Dec 2022)
+News: Version 4.1 RC (Feb 2023)
 ------------------------------------------------
+Major changes:
+- Signed sizes and indices for all containers (no more mixing unsigned/signed bugs).
+- A new exciting **cspan** single/multi-dimensional array view.
+- Updates on cregex with several new unicode character classes.
-- Major change is uppercase macros in ccommon.h.
+- Uppercase flow-control macros (ccommon.h).
 Lowercase macros are [still supported](include/stc/priv/altnames.h).
 - [See detailed changes for version 4](#version-4).

 Introduction